logo

 Account fees

 Lloyds applies a six-monthly administration charge of £20.00 every April and October.
+That’s an absolute bargain if you have a large investment portfolio.

 Even if you’re a customer that does still have to pay the admin fees, if you hold a large value portfolio, that flat £40 annual fee (equivalent) could represent excellent value.
 On a portfolio valued at £20,000, for example, that’s the equivalent of a 0.20% percentage-based fee; that’s lower than AJ Bell, Fidelity, Barclays and HSBC charge, for example.